Meet Taylor and Kristina

 What does a typical week look like for you both?

-Kristina is currently on maternity leave with Harvey but is a primary school teacher at Arndell Anglican college.
-Taylor is a lawyer and is the principal of his own law firm located in the Gables, specialising in commercial law and litigation.
 Our week is fairly normal, being mostly made up of church and Bible study, running, working, spending time together, walking the dogs, and spending time with family and friends.
 Taylor also likes to get out in the bush on Saturday mornings for a trail run.

 What do you enjoy doing together as family on a day off?

 We love going for a bush walk in the Blue Mountains on our days off as a family.
-One of our favourite places to go is Narrowneck Plateau at Katoomba (the best bush walk/trail run in the world in my humble opinion), because it has amazing views of all of the surrounding valleys and sandstone cliffs.
+One of our favourite places to go is Narrowneck Plateau at Katoomba (the best bush walk/trail run in the world in our humble opinion), because it has amazing views of all of the surrounding valleys and sandstone cliffs.
 We also love heading to the beach, reading on the sand, and swimming in the ocean.

 What are the things you appreciate the most about living in the Box Hill area?

-I appreciate the people.
+Taylor: I appreciate the people.
 It is a growing area and many of our friends have moved into the area, or we have made friends that live in the area or somewhere nearby.
 I am an extrovert and absolutely love spending time with people so having friends nearby and within close reach has been a real blessing.

 How long have you been Christian, and who was it that first told you about Jesus?